BlackJar72/DungeonGame/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+This does not include art assets!
+All rights are reserved on included art assets, Copyright (C) Jared Blackburn 2020-2021.